struz/LoL-Ability-Timers/README.md

 When creating this program, IDA was used for disassembly.
 An IDA database was created and commented as the program was made, but as it is ~1GB it is not hosted here.
 A document full of the findings made while creating the program has also not been listed here, although if anybody is interested in that information then feel free to email me.

+The DirectX9 files are also required ([download the DirectX SDK] (http://www.microsoft.com/en-au/download/details.aspx?id=6812)) and must be linked to the project file.

 ## Legal Disclaimer
 Use of this program is done entirely at the user's discretion.
 I take no responsibility for anyone using this program who gets punished in any way by Riot Games, or any other problems resulting from the use of this software.